 Hong Kong Shipping Register (HKSR) is an autonomous register under Article 125 of the Basic Law.
-Ranked the fourth in the world, HKSR crossed the 100 million gross tonnage mark in 2015.
+Ranked the fourth in the world, HKSR crossed the 115 million gross tonnage mark on 29 January 2018.

 HKSR offers the most competitive package, complemented by a simple and speedy registration / deregistration process.
 The HKSR is operated by the Government of the Hong Kong SAR through the Marine Department which has over 150 years of experience in ship registration, inspection and survey.
 In a nutshell, HKSR has the following advantages:

 - readily available technical support and advice by highly qualified and responsive professional staff;

 - one of the lowest tax regimes in the world;

 - no profits tax levied on overseas trade;